GIGABAIT93/VCMI/README.md

 ```

 ### PhpModule:
 Offers the ability to execute PHP scripts, extending the server's functionality with PHP's scripting capabilities.
+Each script can be called through a command in chat or console.
 - `/php <script/reload> <args>`: Executes the specified PHP script.
 ```php
 <?php